redis/redis-doc/topics/protocol.md

 instance with JSON, nor to quote the payload that needs to be sent to the server.

-The Bulk and Multi Bulk lengths can be be processed with code that performs a single operation per character while at the same time scanning for the CR character, like the following C code:
+The Bulk and Multi Bulk lengths can be processed with code that performs a single operation per character while at the same time scanning for the CR character, like the following C code: